nientedidecente/nientedidecente.github.io/skills.md

         {%- assign skill = skill_[1] -%} {%- comment -%} possible skill-related skills {%- endcomment -%}

-        {%- comment -%} Search if there is at least an author holding skills for this skill and continues to next skill if there is noone {%- endcomment -%}
+        {%- comment -%} Search if there is at least an author holding skills for this skill and continues to next skill if there is no one {%- endcomment -%}
         {%- assign skill_found = false -%}
         {%- for author in site.authors -%}
             {%- for a_skill in author[stype] -%}